91369673/reddit-pixel-shopify-server-side-tracking/README.md

 - iOS App Tracking Transparency
 - Third-party cookie blocking

-This server-side implementation captures 100% of conversion events by sending data directly from your server to Reddit's API.
+This server-side implementation captures conversions that browser-based tracking misses by sending data directly from your server to Reddit's API.

 ## Features